Sima2121/Sima2121/README.md

 - 👋 Hi, I’m @Sima2121
 - 👀 I’m interested in ..dsf
-- 🌱 I’m currently learning .sddsdsppp
+- 🌱 I’m currently learning .sddsdspppgh
 - 💞️ I’m looking to collaborate on ..
 - 📫 How to reach me ..c
 weqdsf